google/eng-practices/review/reviewer/looking-for.md

 ## Every Line {#every-line}

-Look at *every* line of code that you have been assigned to review.
+In the general case, look at *every* line of code that you have been assigned to review.
 Some things like data files, generated code, or large data structures you can scan over sometimes, but don't scan over a human-written class, function, or block of code and assume that what's inside of it is okay.
 Obviously some code deserves more careful scrutiny than other code&mdash;that's a judgment call that you have to make&mdash;but you should at least be sure that you *understand* what all the code is doing.

 If it's too hard for you to read the code and this is slowing down the review, then you should let the developer know that